• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Famous Users: Association with legendary players like Tony Iommi and Angus Young

-Musical Heritage
+Musical heritage

 As favored by legends such as Tony Iommi and Angus Young, the SG Junior 1964 is more than just an instrument—it's a piece of rock history.
 This model helped define the sound of hard rock, blues, and punk music for generations.

-Selling Your 1964 SG Junior in Polaris White
+Selling your SG Junior in Polaris White

 If you own a 1964 Gibson SG Junior in the rare Polaris White finish, you possess a truly special piece of guitar history.
 These instruments represent both exceptional player appeal and significant collector value.